datalad-handbook/book/docs/basics/101-140-filesystem.rst

         **Find out more:** If a renamed/moved dataset is a sibling...

-   As section todo link `config` explains, each sibling is registered in ``.git/config`` in a "submodule" section.
+   As section :ref:`config` explains, each sibling is registered in ``.git/config`` in a "submodule" section.
    Let's look at how our sibling "roommate" is registered there: